Emotion-Aligned Contrastive Learning Between Images and Music: Introduction

 Modern large-scale music search engines primarily retrieve music by matching natural language queries with music metadata---such as the artist's name, album title, or song title.
 While some of these retrieval systems allow querying by genre or mood, they often fall short in supporting high-granularity queries.
 Users specify their queries in a pre-defined set of descriptors, such as ``jazz" (genre) and ``happy" (mood), instead of detailed musical descriptions (e.g., ``a happy upbeat Latin jazz song with saxophone and bass").
 In addition, existing music retrieval systems typically focus on metadata and do not consider the auditory characteristics of the music.

 There have been increasing efforts to address this problem.
-Won et al. \cite{Won-2021-tag_based_music_retrieval} presents a method to retrieve music audio from single-word (tag) queries.
-Manco et al. \cite{Manco-2022-MusCALL} instead proposes a framework for cross-modal text-to-music retrieval from free-form sentence queries.
-Doh et al. \cite{Doh-2023-universal_text_to_music_retrieval} combines both tag-based and sentence-based music retrieval methods into a unified framework.
+Won et al. \cite{Won-2021-tag_based_music_retrieval} present a method to retrieve music audio from single-word (tag) queries.
+Manco et al. \cite{Manco-2022-MusCALL} instead propose a framework for cross-modal text-to-music retrieval from free-form sentence queries.
+Doh et al. \cite{Doh-2023-universal_text_to_music_retrieval} combine both tag-based and sentence-based music retrieval methods into a unified framework.
 In addition, there have been a number of works on video-to-music retrieval \cite{Li-2019-query_by_video, Suris-2022-artistic_correspondence, Cheng-2023-SSVMR}.

 These newer cross-modal music retrieval frameworks operate on general audio semantics and typically use paired multimodal datasets \cite{Manco-2022-MusCALL, Li-2019-query_by_video, Suris-2022-artistic_correspondence} or some form of weak language supervision \cite{Won-2021-tag_based_music_retrieval, Doh-2023-universal_text_to_music_retrieval}.
 While the paired datasets can sometimes be organically created when two modalities co-occur naturally (e.g., video and music in music videos), the pairings are often generated by human annotators.
-Such semantic pairings can be subjective, and manual annotation is also costly in time and effort.
+Such semantic pairings can be subjective, and manual annotation is costly in time and effort.

 An alternative to retrieving music based on general semantics is through cross-modal class supervision.
 Finding semantic classes that are compatible across multiple modalities is challenging; classes used in one modality (e.g., image object classes) may not have equivalent meanings in other modalities.
 Emotions, however, have equivalent meanings across multiple modalities: images, language, speech, and music.
 On this idea, two different works present methods for emotion-supervised cross-modal music retrieval.
-Won et al. \cite{Won-2021-emotion_embedding_spaces} proposes a framework for text-to-music retrieval based on emotions, and Doh et al. \cite{Doh-2023-speech_to_music} extends this method for speech-to-music retrieval.
+Won et al. \cite{Won-2021-emotion_embedding_spaces} propose a framework for text-to-music retrieval based on emotions, and Doh et al. \cite{Doh-2023-speech_to_music} extend this method for speech-to-music retrieval.